Hi, I'm Martin Gulis.

 Projects

-- This plugin solves electronic circuits and displays the results on an interactive graph.
+- Solve electronic circuits and display the results on an interactive graph.

 - The plugin utilizes ngspice - the spice simulator for electric and electronic circuits.